periplox/jquery.fadeloader/README.md

-# jQuery Fadeloader: a simple site preloader plugin
+# jQuery Fadeloader (BETA for now): a simple site preloader plugin

 The jQuery Fadeloader plugin lets you easily implement a preloader to your site or section, using a cascade fade in effect to show specific blocks of content (for example, you can load first the header,